 We woke up early at 5:00 AM in the morning with motionless legs and decided to make it early for the Churdhar peak.
 We folded our blankets and tried to find the priest to thank him for his overwhelming support but we were unable to spot him in the huge crowd, so we stacked up the blankets near his room and moved to our final destination, The Churdhar Peak.

 As it had rained at night the narrow rocky route became slippery.
 We trekked carefully diverting the slushy paths and the slippery rocks.
 Soon we came across the route from nohradhar side too.
 The two routes meet at a common point from where one can trek to Churdhar peak.
 Several peaks & valley came en-route and which were getting shorter in height as we trekked up.
-Churdhar is the highest among all peaks in this region.
-There is no dearth of pleasant surprise as your trek this peak.
+Churdhar is the highest among all the peaks in this region.
+There is no dearth of a pleasant surprise as your trek this peak.

 The mountain is part of the Churdhar Sanctuary and home to some important flora and fauna including the state bird of Himachal, the beautiful Monal.
 The Churdhar Peak is also mentioned in the book, The Great Arc, by John Keay but is referred to as The Chur.
 It is from this peak that George Everest made many astronomical readings and sightings of the Himalayan mountains.